 It depends on your home's location and the kind of panels you plan to use.
 Since there's a moderate amount of snowfall in Columbia, your best time to install solar panels is in the spring and fall.

-Your payback period is the time to earn a net profit from your solar panels.
-It will vary based on the rate your utility charges per kilowatt of power, their rated capacity, and the average sunlight in your area.
+Your payback period is the time to achieve an ROI on your solar panels.
+It will vary based on the average sunlight in your area, the rate your utility charges per kilowatt of power, and their rated capacity.
 Columbia gets quite a bit of sunlight per day, so an average payback period could last up to 16.0 years per 5 kW of capacity.

-Some frequently-used types of home solar panels in Columbia include monocrystalline, thin-film and polycrystalline.
-Monocrystalline panels are balanced and efficient, while thin-film and polycrystalline panels pair good performance with greater upfront value.
-Talk with your local provider about the types of solar panels they work with.
+The most common types of home solar panels in Columbia include thin-film, polycrystalline and monocrystalline.
+Monocrystalline panels are balanced and efficient, while polycrystalline and thin-film panels pair good performance with greater upfront value.
+Ask your local provider about the types of solar panels they work with.